Logius-standaarden/OAuth-NL-profiel/Preface.md

 Upon service provisioning, the service uses the identifier of the User for access control within the service.

 ## Introduction
-For the Authorization code flow usecase to work the following application building blocks need to be inplace:
+For the Authorization code flow usecase to work the following application building blocks need to be in place:
 1. the Resource Server (usually described as the API)
 2. the Authorization Server
 3. the Client (application)